 PALM OIL SOURCE TYPES IN SABAH, MALAYSIA Region/Area Ownership Management regime Description of plantation type Government land development schemes Privately owned by smallholders on Native Customary Right land Native Titles or Communal Titles are obtained after completion of a 25-year agreement period.
 Managed by the smallholders who carry out mono-Cropping on land between >100 to several thousand ha, for commercial purposes.
 The Sabah Land Development Board (SLDB) acts as the developer and smallholders contribute their Native Customary Right land either under individual Native Titles of Communal Titles.
 Smallholders share 60-70% of the profit and gain access to employment and experience in managing the plantation.
 Palm oil from Government Land Development Schemes ; these are privately owned by smallholders on Native Customary Right land.
 Native Titles or Communal Titles are obtained after completion of a 25-year agreement period.
 The farms are managed by the smallholders who carry out mono-Cropping on land between >100 to several thousand ha, for commercial purposes.
 The Sabah Land Development Board (SLDB) acts as the developer and smallholders contribute their Native Customary Right land either under individual Native Titles of Communal Titles.
 Smallholders share 60-70% of the profit and gain access to employment and experience in managing the plantation.
 Large-scale private plantation Privately owned plantations (large holder) on alienated land (formerly customarily owned land).
 The land is either held under a freehold Land title, or a Country Land Managed by private companies who carry out mono-cropping on >40 - >100,000 ha of land, for commercial purposes.
-Private companies include Government- linked companies (GLC) and Non- government-linked companies (Non GLC).
+Private companies include Government-linked companies (GLC) and Nongovernment-linked companies (NonGLC).
 Palm oil from large-scale private plantations on alienated land (formerly customarily owned land).
 The land is either held under a freehold Land title, or a Country Land title (CL) under a 99-year lease.
 Farms are managed by private companies who carry out mono-cropping on >40 - >100,000 ha of land, for commercial purposes.

 title (CL) under a 99-year lease.
 Many companies have integrated operations covering the entire production process (MPC, 2014).
 Licensing is required for planting, processing, and other business activities.
 Private companies include Government-linked companies (GLC) and Non-government-linked companies (Non GLC).
 Many companies have integrated operations covering the entire production process (MPC, 2014).
 Licensing is required for planting, processing, and other business activities.
-Small-scale Alienated Land (formerly Managed by private independent Palm oil from small-scale private plantations on private customarily owned land). smallholders (farmers) who carry out Alienated Land (formerly customarily owned land). plantation The land is held either mono-cropping on land that is <40 ha. as: Farming is done both for subsistence and The land is held either as: Freehold Land title, Country Freehold Land title commercial purposes. or Communal Title Native Titles consist of Malay Country Land title The smallholdings are scattered and have reservation or Native Customary Right land for the , (CL) under a 99-year minimal government assistance.
-They sell indigenous peoples of Sabah. lease; their FFB directly to local mills and • Native Title (NT); or traders.
-The farms are managed by private independent Communal Title. smallholders (farmers) who carry out mono-cropping on Native Titles sensist of land that is <40 ha.
-Farming is done both for Native Titles consist of Malay reservation or subsistence and commercial purposes.
-Native Customary Right The smallholdings are scattered and have minimal land for the indigenous government assistance.
-They sell their FFB directly to peoples of Sabah local mills and traders.
+Small-scale private plantation Alienated Land (formerly customarily owned land).
+The land is held either as: • Freehold Land title, • Country Land title (CL) under a 99-year lease; • Native Title (NT); or • Communal Title.
+Native Titles consist of Malay reservation or Native Customary Right land for the indigenous peoples of Sabah Managed by private independent smallholders (farmers) who carry out mono-cropping on land that is <40 ha.
+Farming is done both for subsistence and commercial purposes.
+The smallholdings are scattered and have minimal government assistance.
+They sell their FFB directly to local mills and traders. , -